warunacds/warunacds/README.md

 I'm a full-stack developer, Rubyist.
 These days I work with Ruby on Rails, Vue, React and Go.

-I'm pretty handy with iOS and Android app development as well.
+I'm handy with iOS and Android app development as well.

 - [I blog about programming][https://dev.to/waruna]